ewallace/cryptowakeup_mscdatasci2020/data/README.md

     Compressed tsv file of kmer counts.
 Contains counts for every possible 5-mer in every Cryptococcus gene promoter, as defined in H99_all_genes_promoter_500nt.fasta.
 Created by the count_kmers.Rmd file.

+H99_all_genes_promoter_500nt_4mer_counts.tsv.gz

+    Compressed tsv file of kmer counts.
+Contains counts for every possible 4-mer in every Cryptococcus gene promoter, as defined in H99_all_genes_promoter_500nt.fasta.
+Created by the count_kmers.Rmd file.

+H99_all_genes_promoter_500nt_3mer_counts.tsv.gz

+    Compressed tsv file of kmer counts.
+Contains counts for every possible 3-mer in every Cryptococcus gene promoter, as defined in H99_all_genes_promoter_500nt.fasta.
+Created by the count_kmers.Rmd file.

+H99_all_genes_promoter_500nt_2mer_counts.tsv.gz

+    Compressed tsv file of kmer counts.
+Contains counts for every possible 2-mer in every Cryptococcus gene promoter, as defined in H99_all_genes_promoter_500nt.fasta.
+Created by the count_kmers.Rmd file.

+H99_all_genes_promoter_500nt_1mer_counts.tsv.gz

+    Compressed tsv file of kmer counts.
+Contains counts for every possible 1-mer in every Cryptococcus gene promoter, as defined in H99_all_genes_promoter_500nt.fasta.
+Created by the count_kmers.Rmd file.

 H99_all_gene_ids.tsv

     Text file in tsv format that contains a list of all gene IDs in the Cryptococcus H99 genome